clseibold/Lydrige/README.md

 There are examples of programs/functions written in this language in the examples directory.
 This directory also includes *newstdlib.dnc*, which is the Prelude for the language; Is is auto-loaded for the REPL and every program.

 ## Compiling the Interpreter and Running Examples ##
-Compile the interpreter by running `./gradlew mainReleaseExecutable` in the terminal (Unix) or `gradlew.bat mainReleaseExecutable` in the cmd (Windows).
+Compile the interpreter by running `./gradlew mainReleaseExecutable` in the terminal (Unix) or `build.bat release` in the cmd (Windows - only supports msvc).
 In order for this project to compile, make sure you have a C/C++ compiler installed(gcc, clang, mingw, visual studio, xcode, or cygwin).
+Compiling on Windows only supports msvc.
 To run the program, execute `./run` (Unix) or `./run.bat` (Windows) in the project root.
 If you want to run one of the examples, simply pass the file as an argument to the *run* or *run.bat* file, for example: `./run ./examples/test.lydg`.
 * Alternatively, you can use `make release` and `make run` to build and run the release version of this.
 Note that this only works with gcc.

+**NOTE: When using the interpreter in cmd.exe on Windows, after starting it up, type `clear` to get correct prompt and colors!**

 ## Sublime Syntax Definitons for Lydrige ##
 I have created a .tmLanguage file that will allow you to use Lydrige inside of Sublime Text.
 You simply put it in your `~/.config/sublime-text-3/Packages/User` folder.